 FISMA compliance requirements

-FISMA requires federal organizations and their contractors to:
+FISMA requirements for federal organizations and their contractors:

 Inventory information systems